-I recently came across an old article from 2014 about the case of Margaret Dickson, who passed away at the age of 72 leaving behind a secret investment portfolio worth over £1m ($1.42m).
+I recently came across an old article from 2014 about the case of Margaret Dickson, one of the UK’s secret millionaire investors who passed away at the age of 72 leaving behind £1m ($1.42m).
 Now, on its own that might not sound particularly spectacular.
-But what made this case special was that Margaret was a woman of modest means.
+But what made this case so special was that Margaret was a woman of very modest means.
 She spent her working life as a police officer and a teacher, and her only other asset according to the article was the £75,000 ($110,000) apartment in which she lived.

 For American readers, you have to understand that individual stock investments were, and maybe still are, much less common in the United Kingdom than in the United States (Margaret was from Glasgow, Scotland), and that the propensity to save there is also much lower.
 Indeed her family were shocked to discover that her total estate was worth almost 15 times more than they believed.

-One article went on to describe it as a “secret life playing the stock market”, but this is a gross mischaracterization of the reality of the situation.
-Firstly, about 25% of the final sum was in the form of a government backed savings scheme which was pretty much risk free.
-Secondly, the individual stocks mentioned included some of the safest and highest quality companies at the time – 6% of the portfolio was in British American Tobacco stock for example.
+One article went on to describe it as a “secret life playing the stock market”, but this is a gross distortion of the situation for a couple of reasons.
+Firstly, a risk-free government backed savings scheme made up 25% of her portfolio.
+Secondly, her individual stock holdings included some of the safest and highest quality companies at the time (e.g. British American Tobacco stock made up 6% of the portfolio).

-By all accounts Margaret was not playing the stock market, but merely allocating her savings to some of the best companies listed on the U.K. exchanges – companies that spew out cash each year and reward those shareholders who treat their investments like a business and not a casino chip.
-Part of the problem with this characterization is that it ignores the opportunity cost of not doing what Margaret did (which is to save in an entirely rational and logical way, seeking to maximize her returns with the lowest risk possible).
+By all accounts Margaret was not playing the stock market.
+She was merely allocating her savings to some of the best companies listed in Britain – companies that spew out cash each year and reward those shareholders who treat their investments like a business and not a casino chip.
+Part of the problem with that characterization is that it ignored the opportunity cost of not doing what Margaret did (which is to save in an entirely rational and logical way, seeking to maximize her returns with the lowest possible risk).

 Paul never inherited money.
 Paul started from zero.
 He just worked hard.
 He stayed the course even through the bad markets.
 Paul rarely ever took money out.
 He was the perfect client.

-The key similarities in all the cases are that these individuals kept grinding away with their savings.
-They picked the best companies that consistently generate returns well above their cost of capital (usually in very stable industries), and they had diversified portfolios across a number of stocks and other asset classes.
-The effect of the occasional bankruptcy ends up as a small blip on returns with even modest diversification.
+Anyway, the two key similarities in all of these cases are as follows.
+Firstly, these individuals kept grinding away with their savings.
+Secondly, they love dividend stocks.
+They picked the best companies that consistently generate returns well above their cost of capital (usually in very stable industries).
+Finally, they had diversified portfolios across a number of stocks and other asset classes.
+The effect of the occasional bankruptcy ended up as a small blip on returns with even modest diversification.

 Consider the example of a $1,000 investment in Hershey, a stock I plan to cover on the site going forward.
-Forty years ago Hershey shares changed hands for around $0.95 in today’s prices (i.e. inflation and split-adjusted).
-Today the stock price of Hershey is about $90 per share.
-An investor would currently be sitting on $9,500 from an initial $100 investment made back then.
+Forty years ago Hershey shares changed hands for around 95¢ in today’s prices (i.e. adjusted for inflation and stock splits).
+Today, the stock price of Hershey is about $90 per share.
+An investor would currently be sitting on $9,500 for every $100 invested back then.
 That doesn’t include dividends either – purely capital appreciation.

-Those are absolutely phenomenal returns, showing that having one or two big winners can have significant impact on a diversified portfolio.
+Those are absolutely phenomenal returns, showing that having one or two big winners can have a significant impact on a diversified portfolio.
 Nothing is certain in life, especially not the future.
-However, making sure savings are invested regularly into a diversified portfolio across several asset classes gives you the best chance to get compounding on your side.
+However, making sure savings are invested regularly into a diversified portfolio across several asset classes gives you the best chance to get the power of compounding on your side.
 The earlier you start the better.
-After all, you could end up being one of the undercover millionaires living among us!
+After all, you could end up being one of the undercover millionaire investors living among us!